 A Quick Visual Guide for Making Beef Biryani

-Saute your onions, chilies and whole spices until the onions start to turn golden and then add your ginger and garlic.
+1.)
+Saute your whole spices then onions and chilies until the onions start to turn golden

-Now go in with your dry spices, give it a quick whirl, and then add your meat and brown it a little.
+2.)
+Now add your ginger and garlic, give it a quick whirl and then add spices and saute.

 Making Biryani Faster: Timesaving Processes